kvarenya/kvarenya/README.md

 I'm Kairav.
 Here's a bit about me:

 💻 Currently studying:
- - `SPECIALIZATION` at the University of British Columbia
+ - `B.Sc.
+Computer Science` at the University of British Columbia

 💼 Currently working at:
  - `N/A`